 Fourth, the lack of understanding of the government about the CRPD and disability inclusion, at both the central and regional/ local government levels, cause the failure of development programs to achieve inclusive development standards.
 In some cases, it results in programmes that exclude persons with disabilities.
 This can be seen from the implementation of social health insurance schemes carried out by the Government of Indonesia without considering the health needs of persons with disabilities.
 In some cases, inclusive education policies do not address accessibility issues and infrastructure development policies to not address physical accessibility and accessible communication, information and technology.

-Fifth, the inclusive e development plans to promote the rights of persons with disabilities (as regulated in the Government Regulation No. 70 Year 2019 concerning the Planning, Implementation, and Evaluation of the Respect, Protection, and Fulfilment of the Rights Person with Disabilities) has not been used as guidance by the Government, both national and local level, and so that development plans areis still limited to activities that do not address the rights or inclusion of persons with disabilites and therefore, do no result in significant changes in the lives of persons with disabilities.
+Fifth, the inclusive e-development plans to promote the rights of persons with disabilities (as regulated in the Government Regulation No. 70 Year 2019 concerning the Planning, Implementation, and Evaluation of the Respect, Protection, and Fulfilment of the Rights Person with Disabilities) has not been used as guidance by the Government, both national and local level, and so that development plans are is still limited to activities that do not address the rights or inclusion of persons with disabilities and therefore, do no result in significant changes in the lives of persons with disabilities.
 This has resulted in no significant changes from interventions by the Government to improve the living situation of persons with disabilities, such as access to decent work and employment policies.
-For example, even though the government has prepared vocational training programs for people with disabilities, the program has led to an increase in persons with disabilites obtaining decent work or employment.
+For example, even though the government has prepared vocational training programs for people with disabilities, the program has led to an increase in persons with disabilities obtaining decent work or employment.
 On the other hand, when employment opportunities are available for persons with disabilities, the education level of persons with disabilities does not meet the specified criteria.

 For this reason, this report presents a number of recommendations for improvement that must be made by the Government of Indonesia to ensure the achievement of the SDGs also has an impact on improving the lives of people with disabilities, namely: